HeyMyian/novelwriter-catppuccin/README.md

 ## Usage

-1. Download the flavor of your choice.
+1. Download the file with the flavor and accent of your choice.
 2. Save the file to your local novelWriter themes folder.
 See also the [novelWriter documentation](https://novelwriter.io/docs/technical/locations.html#application-data).
 The standard paths are:
     - Linux: `~/.local/share/novelwriter/themes/`